Atji00/Atji_projects/README.md

 - Exploratory Data Analysis (EDA) with python
 - Machine learning, Predictive Analysis with python
 - Data processing with Spark_Scala and Spark_Sql
-- Built Appication with Spark Scala Class on Intellij
+- Built Application with Spark Scala Class on Intellij